• Current students

 Studying an accountancy degree

-If you are studying accountancy or finance in college, you'll be in demand when you graduate.
 Larger accountancy firms offer their training places after interviews with final year students (known as the "milk round") and many students secure their training contract before they sit their final exams.
-Other graduates apply to smaller firms, or decide to train in business, usually in our Flexible Route.
+You can also apply to and train in smaller firms or train in business through the Training Contract or Flexible Route.

 Studying a non-accountancy degree